twizzler-operating-system/rfcs/text/0000-twizzler-monitor.md

 This RFC describes the core functionality of what may be described as the "core Twizzler monitor" program.
 It proposes a formalized definition
 of:
+0. How we can have a flexible runtime system that enables users to run "bare-metal" against twizzler-abi, against a more complete runtime, and even swap out the runtime system if they like.
 1. How programs (including libraries which may expose "nando"s, either secure or not) are **linked** and formed into objects.
 2. How programs are **loaded**, including how they are isolated from each other.
 3. What a program's **runtime** looks like, including the execution environment, threading, etc, and how the monitor supports programs.